SchmollerLab/Cell_ACDC/README.md

 - Change label ID: *middle-click* on left image.
 Click on a label and write the new label ID in the pop-up window.
 You can change multiple labels at once by writing a list of tuples: e.g. [(1,3), (5, 6)] label ID 1 will become 3 and label ID 5 will become 6.

+- Store dead cell info: *a + middle-click* on centre image.
+Click with the scrolling wheel button on an ID in the centre image while keeping *a* pressed.
+If successful the clicked ID should be grayed-out and there should be a red 'x' to demarcate that the cell is annotated as dead.

 ### 4) Run the script YeaSTaC_GUI_CellCycleAnalysis.py for performing cell lineage annotation